Aluminium smelting: Environmental issues of aluminium smelters

 The process produces a quantity of fluoride waste: perfluorocarbons and hydrogen fluoride as gases, and sodium and aluminium fluorides and unused cryolite as particulates.
 This can be as small as 0.5 kg per tonne of aluminium in the best plants in 2007, up to 4 kg per tonne of aluminium in older designs in 1974.
 Unless carefully controlled, hydrogen fluorides tend to be very toxic to vegetation around the plants.
 The perfluorocarbons gases are strong greenhouse gases with a long lifetime.

 The Soderberg process which bakes the Anthracite/pitch mix as the anode is consumed, produces significant emissions of polycyclic aromatic hydrocarbons as the pitch is consumed in the smelter.

 The linings of the pots end up contaminated with cyanide-forming materials; Alcoa has a process for converting spent linings into aluminium fluoride for reuse and synthetic sand usable for building purposes and inert waste.

-There is ongoing research efforts to develop an inert anode to reduce the environmental impacts of aluminium smelting.
-Alcoa and Rio Tinto have formed a joint venture, Elysis, to commercialize inert anode technology developed by Alcoa.
-The inert anode is a cermet material, a metallic dispersion of copper alloy in a ceramic matrix of nickel ferrite.
+Inert anodes

+Inert anodes are non-carbon based alternatives to traditional anodes used during aluminum reduction.
+These anodes do not chemically react with the electrolyte, and are therefore not consumed during the reduction process.
+Because the anode does not contain carbon, carbon dioxide is not produced.
+Through a review of literature, Haradlsson et al. found that inert anodes reduced the green house gas emissions of the aluminum smelting process by approximately 2 tonnes CO2eq/ tonne Al.

+Types of anodes

+Ceramic anode materials include Ni-Fe, Sn, and Ni-Li based oxides.
+These anodes show promise as they are extremely stable during the reduction process at normal operating temperatures (~1000 °C), ensuring that the Al is not contaminated.
+The stability of these anodes also allows them to be used with a range of electrolytes.
+However, ceramic anodes suffer from poor electrical conductivity and low mechanical strength.

+Alternatively metal anodes boast high mechanical strength and conductivity but tend to corrode easily during the reduction process.
+Some material systems that are used in inert metal anodes include Al-Cu, Ni-Cu, and Fe-Ni-Cu systems.
+Additional additives such as Sn, Ag, V, Nb, Ir, Ru can be included in these systems to form non reactive oxides on the anode surface, but this significantly increases the cost and embodied energy of the anode.